intro2ddsp/intro2ddsp.github.io/filters/iir_intro.md

 $$ (rnn)
 where $f$ is a non-linear activation function, $\mathbf{A}$ and $\mathbf{B}$ are weight matrices.

-You can see that the RNN equation can equals to a first-order IIR when $f(x) = x, \mathbf{A} = 1, \mathbf{B} = -a_1$, with scalr inputs and outputs.
+You can see that the RNN equation can equals to a first-order IIR when $f(x) = x, \mathbf{A} = 1, \mathbf{B} = -a_1$, with scalar inputs and outputs.
 This similarity also explains why training IIRs in deep learning frameworks like PyTorch are slow.
-By flatting out the recurrent computation graph, we obtain a very deep network with number of layers equals to the number of time steps.
+By flatting out the recurrent computational graph, we obtain a very deep network with number of layers equals to the number of time steps.
 The slow training problem is worse on IIRs because to have enough time context for audio applications, more than ten thousand of audio samples are needed, while RNNs usually trained on sequences with length of hundreds.
 We will revisit this problem in the later chapters when we talk about differentiable implementation of IIRs.

 ```{mermaid}
 flowchart LR